 ABOUT

-Charles has supported actors in crafting performances celebrated by BAFTA, The Game Awards, The Golden Joysticks Awards, The D.I.C.E.
-Awards, leading publications, and fans around the world.
-Past credits include Performance Director for Baldur's Gate 3 (Larian Studios), Stunt Coordinator for Resident Evil 4 (Capcom) and New World: Aeternum (Amazon Games), Motion Capture Director for Redemption Reapers (Adglobe), and Movement Director for beingAI's first transmedia AI Being®.
+Charles has guided actors in crafting performances celebrated by BAFTA, The Game Awards, The Golden Joysticks Awards, The D.I.C.E.
+Awards, leading publications, and millions of fans around the world.
+He was a Performance Director on Larian Studios' acclaimed Baldur's Gate 3, winner of every major Game of the Year award.
+Other credits include: South of Midnight (Compulsion Games), Resident Evil 4 (Capcom, remake), New World: Aeternum (Amazon Games), New Tales from the Bordlerlands (Gearbox), Redemption Reapers (Adglobe), and movement direction for beingAI's first transmedia AI Being®.
 As Shoot Master of Beyond Capture Studios' flagship Montreal stage, Charles produced and facilitated outstanding shoot experiences for industry-leading clients.
-His superpower is the ability to integrate and translate the perspectives of diverse departments into direction that inspires actors.
+His superpower is the ability to positively integrate the perspectives of diverse stakeholders and then translate this vision into direction that inspires actors.

 PORTFOLIO